vporton/carbon-flow/README.md

 https://gitcoin.co/issue/MPlus4Climate/MPlusToolKit/1/100023834 bounty
 (work in progress!)

+_It seems I overengineered: My system of summing several tokens in fact protects only as much as the capacities of exchanges would allow.
+So instead just issue several independent tokens and allow to exchange at a limited rate the main token._

 It tackles the problem if once of the token issuing entities would be hijacked by each of them having its own token.
 The M+C token is formed as a sum of values of several tokens.